covidgraph/covidgraph.github.io/README.md

 # Get in touch

-We use Matrix to communicate (https://matrix.org/).
-Riot is the standard client for Matrix (https://about.riot.im/)
+We use [Matrix](https://matrix.org/) to communicate.
+It's a free and federated Slack.
+[Riot](https://about.riot.im/) is the standard client for Matrix.

 How to get started:

-- Download Riot or start the web app: https://about.riot.im/downloads
+- Download Riot or start the web app: [https://about.riot.im/downloads](https://about.riot.im/downloads)
-- Create a free account on the matrix.org homeserver
+- When asked to login/signup: create a free account on the matrix.org homeserver
 - Contact `@mpreusse:matrix.org` on Riot!

-(If this does not work you can contact us by email: martin.preusse@gmail.com)
+(If this does not work you can contact us by email: `martin.preusse@gmail.com`)

 # Data